Staff

 Professor Beresin received her J.D. with honors from George Washington University Law School and a B.A. in Political Science from Penn State University.

-Daniella Blake-Aranbayeva serves as the Office Manager for several programs at Georgetown Law.
-She manages the day-to-day operations of the Health Justice Alliance Law Clinic, Georgetown’s DC Street Law Program, and the Racial Equity in Education Law and Policy Clinic.
-Prior to joining Georgetown Law, Daniella worked as a paralegal for an intellectual property law firm.
+Ramy Andil serves as the Office Manager for three of Georgetown Law’s clinical programs.
+He manages the day-to-day operations of the Health Justice Alliance Clinic, Georgetown’s DC Street Law Program, and the Racial Equity in Education Law and Policy Clinic.
+Prior to joining the clinics team, Ramy worked in the Georgetown Law Copy and Mail Center as a customer service assistant.